tballison/commoncrawl-fetcher-lite/README.md

 [Common Crawl](https://commoncrawl.org/).

 > **Warning!!!**
 THIS IS STILL ALPHA!
-There will be bugs.
-Things will change without warning.
+There will be bugs and things will change without warning.

 ## Goal
 Make it easy to extract or refetch a smallish sample (~ couple of million) of complete files from CommonCrawl data.